akashacms/epub-guide/documents/5a-examining-grunt.html.md

     };
 ```

-A Grunt task then retrieves these values as so:
+In the Grunt task code, these values are retrieved as so.

 ```
     grunt.config.requires('akasha');